boginw/P5/report/2 Iteration 1/Gearing test.md

 The low amount of torque in the car results in a low acceleration, and will thus have a lower speed on the short course.

 ### Implementation in the car
-The gear ratio of 1:5 is chosen, as that gives the best mix of speed and acceleration.
+The gear ratio of 1:5 is chosen, as, according to  that gives the best mix of speed and acceleration.

 One of the sources of error introduced was the swerving of the car.
 In order to combat this behavior, the wheels were replaced by some smaller and wider wheels.